Guest Writer: Kenzie Fitzpatrick

 The Perks Of GSSF Membership

 - You don’t have to be certified to be a range officer at a match.
 If you volunteer to work a match, Glock gives out shirts, hats, prizes to choose from.
 Or they offer free shooting entries, RO only contests for a chance to win a free Glock, and more.
-The range will typically feed their RO’s for working and it’s a lot of fun to hangout at a range all day and meet fellow shooters/ROs.
+The range will typically feed their RO’s for working.
+It’s a lot of fun to hangout at a range all day and meet fellow shooters/ROs.

 - A Glock armorer will be at the competition for anything that goes wrong with your pistol.
 They replace parts right then and there for free.
 My Glock 34 had an issue with one of the pins creeping out while I was shooting.
 So I stopped shooting and took it to the armorer.
 He replaced the part in it, and I was able to reshoot the stage.